Bringing Long Term Economic Value with Minimal Impact

 Plan Overview

 Gateway is a proposed data center campus located at the intersection of MO 100 and I-44.
-Designed as a low-impact alternative to high-density development, the 13-building plan preserves over 50% of the site as undisturbed green space and establishes 1,000-foot residential setbacks - more than double the industry standard.
+Designed as a low-impact alternative to high-density development, the 13-building plan preserves 50% of the site as undisturbed green space and establishes about 1,000-foot setbacks - more than double the industry standard.
 This application is currently undergoing a formal technical review by Franklin County’s professional consultants and the Franklin County Board of Commissioners.

 Residents can access the official memorandum submitted to the Planning Commission via the link here.
 This resource is provided to ensure the community has access to factual information throughout the ongoing public review process.